 It’s actually a pretty impressive set of materials for the cost.
 And in terms of the quality of these resources, for me, it all starts with their video solutions to the practice problems.
-Course founder Isaac walks you through sample problems in quick hit, 2- to 6-minute videos.
+Course founder Isaac (or occasionally his brother Mark) walks you through sample problems in quick hit, 2- to 6-minute videos.

 He starts with a quick reference to the Civil Engineering Reference Manual (CERM) to find the right equation you’ll need, then breaks it down from there.
 Isaac walks you through the exact steps you need to follow to solve the problem, and notes traps and caution points along the way.
 He’s always going out of his way to note the issues that most often trip individuals up for the given problem type being tested.

 For many engineers, the best way of learning (or maybe re-learning) something is to just do it and review the problem.
 This video solutions are the perfect companion to this style of learning, and I personally think they add a ton of value.
-With over 150 of these short video solutions, you get coverage across just about every topic on the breadth portion (and a lot of overlap with the depth sections).
+With over 300 of these short video solutions for the FE and 200+ for the PE, you get coverage across just about every topic on both exams (including breadth and depth sections for PE).

-Beyond the problem solutions though, the course is mainly built around a series of 10 learning modules.
-These modules cover the 8 topics tested on the civil PE breadth exam, and within them, there are usually 4 to 10 sub-modules (if you want to call them that).
-Each sub-module is built around a video lecture where Isaac breaks down the topic at hand.
+Beyond the problem solutions though, the course is mainly built around a series of learning modules: 14 for FE and 10 for PE.
+Each module covers an overarching, discrete topic tested on the FE or PE exam, and within them, there are usually 4 to 10 sub-modules (if you want to call them that).
+Each sub-module is built around a video lecture where Isaac (or on occasion Mark) breaks down the topic at hand.
 He covers everything from high level theory, to notes about the applicable equations, to working sample problems.